 See the video for the full process (this is an old Datablist version, the translate services are now accessible from the "Enrich button")

-Translate using Deepl
+Translate a CSV file using Deepl

 Deepl is a machine translation service launched in 2017.
 Deepl is known for its accuracy compared to Google Translate.
 Under the hood, Deepl uses a different kind of neural network called convolutional neural networks (CNNs).
 This technology keeps the context as it processes long texts.
 So, Deepl is better suited for longer texts and Google Translate for texts with unrelated sentences.